 Creating a sustainable home takes time.
-I know everything takes time, but there’s a lot of learning and, at times, there’s saving up to happen.
+I know everything takes time, but there’s a lot of learning and, at times, there’s saving up to happen (a lot of saving up, I’m learning).

 Our home was built in 1925 (see the before/after of our bungalow house flip).
 With the flip came many (MANY!) modern upgrades – many of which were far more sustainable than what previously existed.

-In our home, they replaced most of the single-pane windows with double pane to help with air flow and installed a Google Nest to help with air flow (did you know they have a sleek copper one now?!).
+In our home, they replaced most of the single-pane windows with double pane to help with air flow and heat transference.
+They also installed a Google Nest to help with temperature management (it also lets you warm or cool the house from your phone if you’ve been away!).

 But since moving to Sacramento two years ago, we’ve slowly found the imperfections and learned about decisions we can make in and around our home to live more sustainably.